 - Unilateral tolerances: States the acceptable tolerance on each side of the specified value.
 The tolerance on one side is sometimes zero, such as when a part must fit strictly within a hole.
 Typically expressed with the positive tolerance followed by the negative tolerance, e.g. 56 mm +0.5/-1.5 mm.

 - Limit tolerances: States the acceptable tolerance as a range of acceptable dimensions.
 For example, a dimension of 7.5 mm with a bilateral tolerance of +/-0.5 mm would be written as 7–8 mm.

 Budget Precision Machining With Best Value For Money

 One of the best ways to minimize the cost while maintaining the highest quality precision machining is to outsource the process to 3ERP.
-3ERP provides expert precision machining services with the option of 3-axis, 4-axis, and even 5-axis CNC machining.
+3ERP provides expert precision machining services with the option of 3-axis, 4-axis, and even 5-axis CNC machining parts.
 The manufacturing instructions are customized based on customer requirements.

 At 3ERP, we receive many RfQs for precision machining projects.
 We understand how some parts require more care and attention than others, but we remain committed to offering a fair price even for close-tolerance machining.

 One of the major benefits of outsourcing manufacturing to 3ERP is that the part is manufactured with the most high-end CNC precision machining equipment.
 Customers benefit from the features of this advanced equipment without any need to invest in initial purchasing costs.

 There is even a dedicated Quality Check Department to ensure that every piece created by 3ERP has the highest quality standards.